 Thank-you to all for your continued patronage.
 Our small village shop has become another Naramata landmark, and we wouldn't be able to do this without you!

-Follow us on Facebook under <https://www.facebook.com/forestgreenman> for product and opening hour updates and on Instagram https://www.instagram.com/forestgreenmanlavender/ where we like to just generally update about our silly life.
+Follow us on Facebook under <https://www.facebook.com/forestgreenman> for product and opening hour updates and on Instagram https://www.instagram.com/forestgreenmanlavender/, where we like to just generally update about our silly life.

 Karolina and Doug

 The "Green Man" is usually represented as a stylized face made up of leaves and branches — the Celtic spirit of nature, an ancient symbol, representing growth, fertility and renewal.
 He appears in many cultures.
-He dies in the winter and is reborn in the spring and we are convinced that he’s out there, somewhere, amongst fruit trees, vegetables and lavender fields....
+He dies in the winter and is reborn in the spring and we are convinced that he’s out there, somewhere, amongst our fruit trees, vegetables and lavender field....